Fast, authoritative and in-depth reports

 This journal has an embargo period of 12 months.

 Studies on patients or volunteers require ethics committee approval and informed consent, which should be documented in the paper.
 Appropriate consents, permissions and releases must be obtained where an author wishes to include case details or other personal information or images of patients and any other individuals in an Elsevier publication.
-Written consents must be retained by the author and copies of the consents or evidence that such consents have been obtained must be provided to Elsevier on request.
+Written consents must be retained by the author but copies should not be provided to the journal.
+Only if specifically requested by the journal in exceptional circumstances (for example if a legal issue arises) the author must provide copies of the consents or evidence that such consents have been obtained.
 For more information, please review the Elsevier Policy on the Use of Images or Personal Information of Patients or other Individuals.
 Unless you have written permission from the patient (or, where applicable, the next of kin), the personal details of any patient included in any part of the article and in any supplementary materials (including all illustrations and videos) must be removed before submission.
 Article Types

 Case Reports: A case report should describe a new disease, or confirmation of a rare or new disease; a new insight into pathogenesis, etiology, diagnosis, or treatment; or a new finding associated with a currently known disease.
 The length should ordinarily be less than 1,500 words, with no more than a total of 3 tables and figures and 10 references.
 This can be exceeded only when justified by extensive special studies.
 Manuscripts should be written clearly in English.